noctuelles/42-push_swap/README.md

 Your *push_swap* could be bruteforce, carry out billions of if statements and while loop, we simply don't care.
  What we do care is **how many *push_swap* instructions** your program used.

+* That being said, you can imagine a thousand way to make your *push_swap* faster.
+What about indexing your stack ?
+What about making groups of pre-sorted numbers ?
+The only limit is your creativity.

+* Learn about [sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm).
+I can recommand you an author : **Thomas H. Cormen**.

 ## My first naive approach <a name="first-approach"></a>